alex-b96/lotus/current-snapshot.md

   - Prisma client generated and functional

 #### 3. **Homepage (`/`)**
-- **Status:** ✅ Fully functional (still uses mock data)
+- **Status:** ✅ Fully functional
 - **Features:**
   - Responsive layout with sidebar
-  - "Poem of the Day" showcase with full poem content
+  - "Poem of the Day" showcase with full poem content (right not choosen randomly)
   - Recent poems sidebar with clickable previews
-  - Interactive buttons (like, comment, share) with hover effects
+  - Interactive buttons (like, comment, share) with hover effects (right now buttons not doing anything)
   - Tag system with styled badges
   - Quick action buttons linking to other pages
   - Beautiful gradient background and glassmorphism design